What Are the Pros and Cons of Weight Loss Medications for Older Adults?

 - Constipation

-While side effects are usually mild and temporary, some people may experience more severe complications that impact their ability to function.
+While side effects of anti-obesity medications are usually mild and temporary, some people may experience more severe complications that impact their ability to function.
 That’s why it’s important to discuss the risks vs. benefits with your health care provider before starting any drug regimen.

 How do I talk to my doctor about weight loss medication?